 Developing positive dental habits begins with educating parents and their kids on proper dental care.
 Our initial visits concentrate on developing comfort for children and providing instruction for parents.
 In these early stages, the pediatric dentist at Laurelwood Dental sets the tone for positive interactions and fear-free dental visits.
 Our office is dedicated to teaching and helping maintain your child’s good oral healthcare throughout all the states of his or her life.

 It is very important for a child’s first visit to the dentist office be a positive and enjoyable experience.
 We believe that starts with you and your child knowing about what happens at their first visit.
-Our doctors and team are experienced in using non-frightening, pleasant and simple words to describe how we will be caring for kids.
-Our top priority is helping you feel at ease from the moment you arrive to the time you leave.
+Our doctors and team are experienced in using pleasant and simple language to describe how we will be caring for kids.
+Our top priority is helping your child feel at ease from the moment you arrive to the time you leave.

 The first tooth erupts between 6-12 months of age and the rest of a child’s primary or “baby” teeth typically erupt by age 3.
 Gums often feel tender and sore during this time, which causes many children to feel irritable.
 To help alleviate this discomfort, we recommend using a teething ring or helping soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 Permanent teeth erupt at age 6 and continue until age 21.
 Typical cleaning and care begin around age 3, depending on the individual.
 A child should come in for annual checkups and cleanings from that point forward.